Milton Resnick

 Milton Resnick (January 7, 1917 – March 12, 2004) was an American artist noted for abstract paintings that coupled scale with density of incident.
 It was not uncommon for some of the largest paintings to weigh in excess of three hundred pounds, almost all of it pigment.
 He had a long and varied career, lasting about sixty-five years.
 He produced at least eight hundred canvases and eight thousand works on paper and board.

-He also wrote poetry on a nearly daily basis for the last thirty years of his life.
-He was an inveterate reader, riveting speaker and gifted teller of tales, capable of conversing with college audiences in sessions that might last three hours.
+Both he and his wife Pat Passlof were active in the arts community as well as the poetry sphere.
+Resnick's poetry was later exhibited as a part of The Milton Resnick and Pat Passlof Foundation show "U+ME: Paintings and Poetry by Milton Resnick and Matthew Wong" (2023), which presented poems and paintings by Resnick and Wong to reflect the artists' visual and written dialogue.

-Paintings held in public collections include: New Bride, 1963 Smithsonian American Art Museum, Washington, D.C., Mound, 1961 National Gallery of Art, Washington, D.C., Saturn, 1976 National Gallery of Canada, Ottawa, Ontario, Elephant, 1977 Milton Resnick and Pat Passlof Foundation, New York, Earth, 1976 Museum of Modern Art, NYC, Wedding, 1962 The Metropolitan Museum of Art, New York, Pink Fire, 1971 National Gallery of Australia, Canberra, and Untitled, 1982 Whitney Museum of American Art, New York, along with many pictures of comparable quality in smaller collections — public and private — make for some, an effective case for Resnick as an exponent of the sublime.
+Paintings held in public collections include: New Bride (1963), Smithsonian American Art Museum, Washington, D.C.; Mound (1961), National Gallery of Art, Washington, D.C.; Saturn (1976), National Gallery of Canada, Ottawa, Ontario; Elephant (1977), Milton Resnick and Pat Passlof Foundation, New York; Earth (1976), Museum of Modern Art, NYC; Wedding (1962), The Metropolitan Museum of Art, New York; Pink Fire (1971), National Gallery of Australia, Canberra; and Untitled (1982), Whitney Museum of American Art, New York.
+Many pictures of comparable quality are held in smaller public and private collections.

 His remaining estate is held in trust by the Milton Resnick and Pat Passlof Foundation.
-Beginning in 2017, the centenary of his birth, the Foundation plans to open his former residence and studio, at 87 Eldridge Street in Manhattan as a public exhibition space to showcase his work, that of his wife Pat Passlof, and other Abstract Expressionist painters.
+In 2018, one year after the centenary of his birth, the Foundation opened his former residence and studio at 87 Eldridge Street in Manhattan as The Milton Resnick and Pat Passlof Foundation, a nonprofit public exhibition space showcasing his work alongside that of his wife Pat Passlof, other Abstract Expressionist painters, and contemporary abstractionists.

+A biography of Milton Resnick (written by student/friend, painter, and critic Geoffrey Dorfman, who is also the author of the 2002 Resnick monograph Out of the Picture) — Milton Resnick: Painter in the Age of Painting — is forthcoming in September 2026.